AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-16-svg-tutorial-how-to-code-svg-icons-by-hand.md

 ---
 title: "SVG Tutorial: How to Code SVG Icons by Hand"
-description: SVGs can be intimidating to understand.
-But once you learn their syntax, coding SVG icons by hand is a piece of cake.
+description: Learn the basics of SVGs so you can code your own SVG icons by hand, without always relying on icon libraries.
 keywords: [svg tutorial, svg icons, how to code svg]
 tags: [dev, svg, html, css]
 ---